Fox Valley Grief Network

 Many area hospices conduct memorial services throughout the year for the families they have journeyed with and for the general public.
 Please contact them directly for more information.

 Fullness of Life

 An ecumenical prayer service for grieving families.
 For dates and times, contact St. Elizabeth Hospital at 920-738-2655 or Mercy Medical Center at 920-223-0120.

 While the experience of loss, anger, and sadness is a necessary part of grief work, it can be difficult to do without professional support of some kind.
-Professional counselors play an important role in facilitating healthy grieving and observing signs of complicated grief that can lead to major depression.
+Professional counselors play an important role in facilitating health grieving and observing signs of complicated grief that can lead to major depression.
 The Fox Valley area is fortunate to have many qualified, competent, and compassionate counselors.
-For referrals, please contact your clergy, health care provider, a close and trusted friend, or funeral home.
+For referrals, please contact your clergy, health care provider and a close and trusted friend.